-Although we think these results are interesting, and support both the effects of ignorance and the effects of attention on time-pressure induced biases, we believe they deserve their own treatment and have highlighted this in the discussion of our paper.
-Given that the paper is already somewhat long as is, we have therefore currently opted not to include an extensive discussion of them in the current article.
-However, if the editor or review feels that this would be crucial to include, we can of course do so, either in the main body of the paper or in a supplementary note.
+Although we think these results are interesting, and support both the effects of ignorance and the effects of attention on time-pressure induced biases, we believe they deserve their own, more thorough treatment and are thus working to prepare a second manuscript examining these results further, with additional experiments.
+Given that the paper is already somewhat long as is, we have therefore currently opted not to include an extensive discussion of these findings in the current article.
+However, if the editor or reviewer feels that this would be crucial to include, we would of course be happy do so, either in the main body of the paper or in a supplementary note.
+To highlight the fact that this issue is an important one for future research, we have made the following changes to the Results and Discussion sections of the paper:

 Results: The Gaze-Informed Attentional Drift Diffusion Model

-“Unlike previous applications of the ADDM, which model attention generically using group or trial averages (Krajbich, Armel, & Rangel, 2010; Krajbich & Rangel, 2011; Smith & Krajbich, 2019), our model makes full use of information about each individual’s moment-by-moment gaze position to determine exactly when different attributes enter consideration in the decision process (Orquin & Mueller Loose, 2013) and when they receive amplification by attention.”
+“Unlike previous applications of the ADDM, which model attention generically using group or trial averages (Krajbich, Armel, & Rangel, 2010; Krajbich & Rangel, 2011; Smith & Krajbich, 2019), our model makes full use of information about each individual’s moment-by-moment gaze position to determine whether and when different attributes enter consideration in the decision process (Orquin & Mueller Loose, 2013) and when they receive amplification by attention.”

 Discussion:

-“Furthermore, the exact mechanisms through which attention influences the evidence accumulation process remains unclear.
-Some existing work suggests that attention has its primary effect by determining whether information is processed at all, while other works posits that attention amplifies the value of evidence in real-time.
-While we have included both these possibilities as attentional mechanisms in our computational model, the field continues to debate the relative contributions of these mechanisms during choice (Ghaffari & Fiedler, 2018; Orquin & Mueller Loose, 2013; Smith & Krajbich, 2019).
+“Furthermore, the exact mechanisms through which attention influences the evidence accumulation process remains to be fully elaborated.
+Some existing work suggests that attention has its primary effect by determining whether information is processed at all, while other work posits that attention amplifies the value of evidence in real-time.
+While we have included both these possibilities as attentional mechanisms in our computational model, researchers continue to debate the relative contributions of these mechanisms during choice (Ghaffari & Fiedler, 2018; Orquin & Mueller Loose, 2013; Smith & Krajbich, 2019).
 Future work should seek to characterize and disambiguate between these mechanisms of attention and their downstream effects on choice, both in the domain of social decision making and beyond.”

 - The findings of the Ghaffari & Fiedler (2018) paper should be discussed since it provides the most similar work to the newly included study that manipulates attention to influence social preferences.
 Ghaffari, M., & Fiedler, S. (2018).
 The Power of Attention: Using Eye Gaze to Predict Other-Regarding and Moral Choices.
 Psychological Science, 29(11), 1878-1889.

 We thank the reviewer for the reference.
-We have since included a reference to this paper in the overall discussion (Pg 25).
+We now include a reference to this paper in the overall discussion (Pg.
+25).

 Reviewer #2 (Remarks to the Author): The authors have fully addressed my comments on the manuscript.
 The detailed and thoughtful replies are appreciated!